 In time, growth will also come from larger loans brought to BancAlliance from members themselves--credits too large for a local bank to handle on its own.

 There won't be any favoritism given such loans, Bettinger adds.

 "Each loan," she says, "will have to stand on its own two feet."

-[This article was posted on March 8, 2013, on the website of ABA Banking Journal, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]
+[This article was posted on March 8, 2013, on the website of Banking Exchange, www.bankingexchange.com, and is copyright 2013 by the American Bankers Association.]